800-450-6118

 There's perhaps no more aggressive -- and effective -- technique for eliminating carpal tunnel syndrome than massage.
 However, the massage must be a particular type.

 Myofascial release massage works exceptionally well.
-It twists the flexor tendons and the surrounding fascia just below the skin.
+It twists and kneads the flexor tendons and the surrounding tissues just below the skin.
 This action destroys adhesions which cause inflammation and swelling - and ultimately carpal tunnel symptoms.

 But there's more to myofascial release massage than breaking up adhesions.
 This massage also: